keithbuhler/keithbuhler.github.io/content/syllabi/syllabus-trinity-philosophy-2018.md

 This course is divided into 16 units of two weeks each:

 1. Orienting to Philosophical Thinking
-2. Logic and Method (the study of truth)
+2. Logic and Method (the study of truth) / Fable, Narrative
-3. Metaphysics (the study of existence)
+3. Metaphysics (the study of existence) / Refutation, Confirmation
-4. Natural Theology (the study of God)
+4. Natural Theology (the study of God)  / Encomium, Invective
 5. Cosmology (the study of the world)
-6. Anthropology (the study of man)
+6. Anthropology (the study of man)       / Thesis
-7. Epistemology (the study of knowledge)
+7. Epistemology (the study of knowledge) / Thesis, Law
-8. Applied Ethics (the study of the good life)
+8. Applied Ethics (the study of the good life) / Thesis, Law
-9. Plato, Republic II-III
+9. Plato, Republic II-III / Thesis, Law
-10. Plato, Republic IV-V
+10. Plato, Republic IV-V / Thesis, Law
-11. Plato, Republic VI-VII
+11. Plato, Republic VI-VII / Thesis, Law
-12. Plato, Republic VIII-X
+12. Plato, Republic VIII-X / Thesis, Law
-13. Aristotle, Nicomachean Ethics I-III
+13. Aristotle, Nicomachean Ethics I-III / Thesis, Law
-14. Aristotle, Nicomachean Ethics IV-VI
+14. Aristotle, Nicomachean Ethics IV-VI / Thesis, Law
-15. Aristotle, Nicomachean Ethics VII-X
+15. Aristotle, Nicomachean Ethics VII-X / Thesis, Law
 16. Conclusion